• Skip to primary navigation

 • Vegan cream cheese frosting, such as from my pumpkin cupcakes.

-• Classic American buttercream, from my vegan ginger cake.
+• Classic vanilla buttercream, from my vegan ginger cake.
 Feel free to add a dash of maple syrup or cinnamon to the buttercream for extra flavor!

 Overhead image of pumpkin cookies stacked on top of each other.